General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Introduction

-Unbeknown to Smoller and Temple at the time, Carr and Yahil had already identified the family of asymptotically Friedmann spacetimes in self-similar comoving coordinates, the same convention employed by Cahill and Taub.
+Unbeknown to Smoller and Temple at the time, Carr and Yahil already identified the family of asymptotically Friedmann spacetimes in self-similar comoving coordinates, using the same convention employed by Cahill and Taub.
 However, unlike the exact local form derived by Smoller and Temple, Carr and Yahil instead derived an asymptotic local form.
-The complete classification of spherically symmetric self-similar in $\xi$ solutions to the perfect fluid Einstein field equations was later completed by Carr and Coley \cite{BCarr2000C}.
-In addition to determining the number of free parameters present in each family of solutions, Carr and Coley provide a detailed discussion of the physical relevance of each of these families.
-It was Carr and Coley that provided the inspiration to using a phase-space approach in this paper.
+The complete classification of spherically symmetric self-similar solutions of the first kind was later completed by Carr and Coley in 2000 \cite{CC2000}.
+In addition to determining the number of free parameters present in each family of spacetimes, they also provide a detailed discussion of their physical relevance.

-There is a fair amount of preliminary theory that needs to be introduced prior to the construction and analysis of the new family of Friedmann-static shock waves and this is the purpose of Section \ref{Section2}.
-The ODE introduced by Cahill and Taub, and used by Carr and others, are derived using self-similar comoving coordinates, whereas the ODE introduced by Smoller and Temple \cite{JSmoller2012} are derived using self-similar Schwarzschild coordinates.
+There is a fair amount of preliminary theory that needs to be introduced prior to the construction and analysis of the new family of general relativistic shock waves, and this is the purpose of Section \ref{Section2}.
+The system of ODE introduced by Cahill and Taub, and used by Carr and others, are derived using self-similar comoving coordinates, whereas the ODE introduced by Smoller and Temple \cite{ST2012A} are derived using self-similar Schwarzschild coordinates.
 There are advantages to both approaches, but the latter approach is more useful in the construction of shock-wave solutions, so this approach is adopted.
 Once Smoller and Temple's system of ODE are introduced, the TOV, FLRW, and asymptotically FLRW solutions are derived in self-similar Schwarzschild coordinates.
-Proceeding these derivations, the shock wave construction process is introduced, followed by important regularity and Lax stability results.
+Proceeding these derivations, the shock wave construction process is introduced, followed by important results related to regularity and the Lax characteristic conditions.